Preparing your child for adulthood

 The health professionals they see are likely to change as they move from child to adult services and this needs to be planned well in advance.
 A small number of young people may need a Continuing Health Care Plan (CHC Plan).
 This supports people who need a lot of help because of their health, and can include help with living accommodation, carer support and travel.

-See further information about , including the annual health check for 14 to 25-year-old’s with a learning disability.
+See further information about health and wellbeing, including the annual health check for 14 to 25-year-old’s with a learning disability.

 See further information and advice about the aims of preparing for adulthood: